cs3org/OCM-API/IETF-RFC.md

 confidential and never logged, persisted beyond their lifetime, or transmitted over unsecured channels.

+## Journaling

+The journal replay endpoint MUST only be accessible via HTTP Request using signatures [RFC9421].
+Servers that do not support the `http-sig` capability MUST NOT expose the journal replay endpoint.
+Journal responses may contain sensitive information about shared resources and MUST be served only to authenticated and authorized callers.

 # Copying conditions

 The author(s) agree to grant third parties the irrevocable right to